 Thomas Paine was an immigrant.
 He had not been in the colonies for very long.
 But he had some powerful friends.
 Benjamin Franklin first met Paine in London.
 Franklin was impressed by Paine.
 It was Franklin who convinced Paine to come to America.
 Franklin wrote a letter of recommendation to help Paine find a job.
 George Washington was also impressed by Paine's ideas.

 But Paine actually said nothing that the colonial leaders did not already know and expressed many times.
-The thing was, Paine said it so well, and positioned the solution as obvious, as "common sense".
+The thing was, Paine said it so very well, and positioned the solution as obvious, as "common sense".
 His clarity of thought helped to sway the opinions of many colonists, including some colonial leaders who had been dragging their feet.